-- 5.2.1 The Finance Director is responsible for: - a) Establishing bank account(s) for the Board's exchequer funds - b) Establishing separate bank accounts for the Board's non-exchequer funds (including Project Bank Accounts) - c) Ensuring payments made from bank accounts do not exceed the amount credited to the account except where arrangements have been made - d) Reporting to the Board all arrangements made with the Board's bankers for accounts to be overdrawn.
+- a) Establishing bank account(s) for the Board's exchequer funds. - b) Establishing separate bank accounts for the Board's non-exchequer funds (including Project Bank Accounts). - c) Ensuring payments made from bank accounts do not exceed the amount credited to the account except where arrangements have been made. - d) Reporting to the Board all arrangements made with the Board's bankers for accounts to be overdrawn.